CoinLoan (CLT) Price Down 0% Over Last Week

-CoinLoan (CLT) traded 0% lower against the US dollar during the one day period ending at 10:00 AM E.T. on October 16th.
-Over the last week, CoinLoan has traded down 0% against the US dollar.
-One CoinLoan token can now be bought for about $0.33 or 0.00000490 BTC on popular exchanges.
-CoinLoan has a market capitalization of $641,893.58 and approximately $0.72 worth of CoinLoan was traded on exchanges in the last day.
+CoinLoan (CLT) traded 0% lower against the dollar during the one day period ending at 14:00 PM Eastern on October 21st.
+One CoinLoan token can now be bought for about $0.33 or 0.00000489 BTC on popular cryptocurrency exchanges.
+In the last seven days, CoinLoan has traded down 0% against the dollar.
+CoinLoan has a market capitalization of $641,950.22 and $0.72 worth of CoinLoan was traded on exchanges in the last 24 hours.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.